Trump’s tax revelation could tarnish image that fueled rise

 The development comes after Biden recently stepped up his efforts to paint Trump as a charlatan who has lied to his working-class supporters.
 In contrast, Biden has tried to highlight his own middle-class upbringing.

-The election, Biden has said, is “Scranton vs. Park Avenue,” pitting Biden’s boyhood hometown in Pennsylvania with Manhattan, where Trump built his branding empire and reality television career.
+The election, Biden has said, is “Scranton vs. Park Avenue,” pitting Biden’s boyhood hometown in Pennsylvania against Manhattan, where Trump built his branding empire and reality television career.

 “This clearly plays straight into that contrast that Biden has opened up,” said Joe Trippi, a veteran strategist of multiple Democratic presidential campaigns.